xerilius/GAME-ON/README.md

 ## <a name="aboutme"></a>🎮About Me
-Grace Chung is an avid gamer and a software engineer. <br/>
+Grace Chung is an avid gamer and a software engineer. <br>
 To learn more about me, check out my [LinkedIn](http://www.linkedin.com/in/chung-grace)!